-I attempted to uproot this voice with psychotherapies of all variety, listening to my nightly dream images, visiting shamans, trauma specialists, and past life regressionists, and chunks of slow time with Mother Nature and the arts.
+I have worked with voice with psychotherapies of all variety, listening to my nightly dream images, visiting shamans, trauma specialists, and past life regressionists, and chunks of slow time with Mother Nature and the arts.
 I tried owning the voice, destroying the voice, befriending and healing the voice, ignoring the voice.
-Things improved and I developed deep insight, great compassion and healing skills, but this voice, somewhat quieter, is still present.
+Things improved and I developed deep insight, great compassion and healing skills, but this voice, now somewhat quieter, is still present.

-In my younger years it ground me down and tricked me into believing that perfecting and achieving and being attractive and likable was essential.
-That this would ease the anxieties and doubts caused by this voice.
-And boy!
-I needed ease.
-Like oxygen.
-So, I complied.
+Over the years it has ground me down and tricked me into believing that perfecting and achieving and being conventionally attractive and easy-going and likable was the key to success.
+Like oxygen, I needed acceptance and success so, I fell in line.
 And by Gawd, I achieved.
 And perfected.
-I earned awards, opportunities, and advanced my career but, in the end, the anxiety and doubt just asked more and more of me.
+I earned awards, opportunities, and advanced my career but, in the end, the doubts just kept asked more and more of me.
+This was echoed by others in my workplace and sometimes in my family.
 I couldn’t find the finish line.

-I realized recently something that had never occurred to me over all these years: my inner overseer doesn’t belong to me.
-This voice – at least in large part – is the byproduct of a white supremacy culture that I was taught, measured against, and that I ultimately internalized as ‘the way things are’.
+I realized recently something that had never occurred to me over all these years: my inner oppressor doesn’t belong to me.
+This voice – at least in large part – is the byproduct of a patriarchal, dominance culture that I was taught, measured against, and that I ultimately internalized as ‘the way things are’.
 I INTERNALIZED THE CULTURAL OPPRESSOR!!!!
-I think all white people have done this.

 This Spring I stumbled onto Tema Okum’s list of characteristics that define white supremacy culture and it become a freedom song of sorts.
 Her discussion blew open my doors.
 Thank you, Tema!
 I don’t know you but I owe you!
-I ran this list through my mind and lightbulbs flashed in every direction.
-I recognized the list as the precise laundry list of demands my inner voice had been placing on me since I was a child.
+I ran this list through my mind and recognized the list as the precise laundry list of demands my inner voice had been placing on me since I was a child.

 … perfect yourself … achieve … delay gratification … defer to power … don’t make people uncomfortable … some truth doesn’t need to be spoken … don’t show vulnerability … don’t cry …. don’t feel too much … intellect and logic the only truth … have your ducks in a row before you speak … don’t disagree with power … don’t be different … don’t see the truth … the experience of body is not important… use it to achieve

 If I could recognize this drumbeat of dehumanizing expectations for what it was — a power and control tactic with a long sordid history — then I had a some better chance of resisting.
-AND I WANTED TO DEFEAT THIS OPPRESSOR.
-Not just for myself but because I know that these very same values are imposed in dehumanizing and dangerous ways in every corner of white culture.
+I WANTED TO DEFEAT THIS OPPRESSOR BUT THROUGH TACTICS OF NONVIOLENCE AND DIGNITY AND KINDNESS.
+Not just for myself but because I know that the values of white patriarchy are imposed in dehumanizing and dangerous ways in every corner of our culture.
 And are responsible for a history of harm to all but particularly to Black and Brown people, children, the poor, women, and all marginalized for being ‘different’.
-I want to end this — inside my head and outside of it as well.
+I want be part of ending this — inside my head and outside of it as well.

 Each of these characteristics has been alive in me – and sadly, if I’m truly honest — I’ve subjected others to them in overt and subtle ways.
 Even the people in my life I hold most dear — my children.
 Just as I’ve internalized them, battled them, been knocked to the ground by them, and cried tears over them, I have relied on them in my interactions with others to hold influence.
 This is how oppression works.

 Uprooting the internal oppressor is profoundly vital, essential to health, and is a meaningful act of resistance.
-It heals to fight this way.
+It is through kindness and dignity that we change things.

-I have committed to deep awareness of this.
-And to action.
-I can and will act differently.
-I will refuse these values; choose better ones.
+I will refuse these dominance values.
 They aren’t my values, I just absorbed them when I didn’t know better.
 I strive to see my blind spots and write about my journey here to support remembering.
 In every interaction as much and as often as I see clearly, I can act on my better values: accept imperfection, create and express over achievement, speak truth to power, make people uncomfortable with my words when it serves equality, know that vulnerability is a beautiful part of being human, and always take good care of the body, mind, and spirit over the demands and expectations of the culture.
+Now that is a form of broad kindness I can get behind!

 Uprooting the internal oppressor is profoundly vital, essential to health, and is a meaningful act of resistance.
 It heals to fight this way.
 And this resistance will ripple so that, one conversation at a time (internal and external), we re-humanize.
 It can’t be done unless we ally and support each other along the way.
 Ready?